ebarrieau/pid-complete/README.md

 4. Refactor your code to make it nice
 5. Make a pull request

-# License

-This software is licensed under an MIT license.
-Portions of this software are ported and modified from other works credited below which bear an MIT License and BSD license respectively.
-See the licenses folder of this repository for reproductions of the original licenses from the source material.
+I will probably approve it ;)

 # Credits

-Special thanks to Brett Beauregard https://github.com/br3ttb/Arduino-PID-Library and https://github.com/br3ttb/Arduino-PID-AutoTune-Library who's work this library is based on.
+Special thanks to Martin Lundberg https://github.com/m-lundberg/simple-pid and Brett Beauregard https://github.com/br3ttb/Arduino-PID-Library and https://github.com/br3ttb/Arduino-PID-AutoTune-Library who's work this library is based on.